jhsu802701/tutorial-rails-omniauth/02-login_test.md

 git push origin omniauth_login_test
 ```
 * Go to the GitHub repository and click on the "Compare and pull request" button for this branch.
 * Code Climate will flag this branch because of the similarities in the facebook, github, google_oauth2, and twitter definitions in app/controllers/users/omniauth_callbacks_controller.rb.
-Mark this issue as "Wontfix".
+Mark this issue as "Wontfix", and press "Approve".
 * When you see that your app passes in contiuous integration, accept this pull request to merge it with the master branch.
 * Enter the following commands:
 ```